 On revisiting this review, I am struck by three thoughts.
 One is that Brown’s relative disparagement of haiku seems unnecessary and, to some degree, ill-informed, at least regarding English-language haiku.
 One may need to be a near genius to write a good haiku, but I would say the same challenge also applies to senryu—and that the ills of haiku, as Brown sees them, apply equally well to senryu.
 Brown’s obvious bias does not help his cause.

 It is true that senryu is “looser” than haiku, but while a senryu may evoke a chuckle, that may be all it evokes, thus resulting in a shallower and ultimately more superficial poem.
-Paul O. Williams has written how haiku engages the reader (he or she finds reverberations and layers of meaning), while senryu detaches the reader (he or she detaches from reality for a moment, then moves on, forgetting the poem that may serve as little more than a diversion).
-The situation between haiku and senryu isn’t quite a simple as Brown would have us believe—nor as simple as the engagement and detachment of haiku and senryu I’ve described here.
+Paul O. Williams has written how haiku engages the reader (he or she finds reverberations and layers of meaning), while senryu detaches the reader (he or she detaches from reality for a moment, then moves on, forgetting the poem that may serve as little more than a diversion, detaching from the poem as soon as the punchline is received).
+The situation between haiku and senryu isn’t quite as simple as Brown would have us believe—nor as simple as the engagement and detachment of haiku and senryu I’ve described here.